Comerica Park Parking – Three Affordable Spots

 Posted by Kurt Smith

-There are three very affordable options for Comerica Park parking, but it helps to know what you’re doing ahead of time.
+There are affordable options for Comerica park parking, but it helps to know what you’re doing ahead of time.

 Like many post-Camden Yards ballparks, Comerica was placed in the heart of a city, but unlike most major league cities, Detroit doesn’t have much in the way of viable public transit to get to the ballpark (they’re working on it, though).
 This creates a unique situation, in that there’s a wide swath of city blocks with off street lots and garages that charge for parking on game day.